CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Methodology

-\paragraph{Variance scheduler} The variance scheduler $\{1 - \alpha_t\}_{t=1}^T$ is essential to the performance of DMs.
+The variance scheduler $\{1 - \alpha_t\}_{t=0}^T$ is essential for the performance of DMs.
 The linear scheduler \cite{DBLP:conf/nips/HoJA20} and the cosine scheduler \cite{DBLP:conf/icml/NicholD21} are commonly used due to their simplicity and performance they provide.
-However, we argue whether these schedulers are optimal for our case.
-As mentioned, our generator $G_{\theta}(y_t, x, t)$ tries to 1) directly predicts motion, and 2) directly takes $x^{1:H}$ into account, which is different from the multimodal conditionals used in DM-based works from other fields with its clean temporal behavioral guidance.
+However, the suitability of these schedulers for specific cases, such as ours, warrants further investigation.
+As mentioned, our generator $G_{\theta}(y_t, x, t)$ aims to (1) directly predict future motion and (2) incorporate the historical motion sequence $x^{1:H}$ at each step of denoising.
+This approach differs markedly from the multimodal conditional settings found in other DM applications \cite{yuan2023physdiff, DBLP:journals/tog/AlexandersonNBH23}, where the temporal behavioral guidance is not as explicitly defined.

-To this end, we study how the standard schedulers are designed. \cref{eq::forward_simple} is equivalent to:
+To this end, we study how standard schedulers are designed. \Cref{eq::forward_simple} is equivalent to: